-The city believes that time away from work is important to the health and well-being of our employees and as such, provides vacation leave paid time off (PTO) for eligible employees.
-Vacation leave is not intended to be used for absences related to personal illness or injury or any of the eligible uses outlined in the Earned Sick and Safe Time policy.
+The city believes that time away from work is important to the health and well-being of our employees and as such, provides vacation leave paid time off (PTO) for eligible employees.-.
 Vacation leave provides time away from the job for rest and recharging.